HusseinKasim/Chatbot/README.md

 # Chatbot
-An LLM Chatbot made with React, FastAPI, PostgreSQL, LangChain and Groq API.
+An LLM Chatbot made with React, FastAPI, PostgreSQL, LangChain, and Groq API.

 The website can be accessed here: https://chatbot-r1ui.onrender.com